MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-resourcepool.md

 ---
-Description: 'Represents a resource pool, which is a logical entity provided by the host system to allocate and assign resources.' ms.assetid: 'c8e0b701-1814-4409-a073-017f8fea841a'
+Description: Represents a resource pool, which is a logical entity provided by the host system to allocate and assign resources. ms.assetid: c8e0b701-1814-4409-a073-017f8fea841a
-title: 'CIM\_ResourcePool class'
+title: CIM\_ResourcePool class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ResourcePool class